chmlee/ream-doc/content/contribution/home.md

 weight = 1
 +++

-This is an free and open source project.
+This is a free and open source project.
 Suggestions and pull requests are welcome.

 (Contribution guide to be added)